maddiestrange/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-An adaptive website has a few different designs for different size windows but a responsive website will change design for any size window.
+An adaptive website has a few different designs for different size windows but a responsive website will change designs for any size window.

 2. Describe what it means to be mobile first vs desktop first.